 Previously, Dr. Keyes served in multiple planning capacities in the areas of transportation, housing and aging for the Atlanta Regional Commission.
 She also served as both vice president and president of the Georgia Chapter of the American Planning Association and is in her 6th year of leadership service to the American Society of Aging.
 Dr. Keyes teaches courses in community development and planning, proposal writing and grants administration, and volunteer program management.

 She recently published her research specific to aging policy in Public Administration Quarterly (2017), the Journal of Administrative Theory and Praxis (2016), Journal of Ageing in Emerging Economies (2015), and Journal of Aging & Social Policy (2014).
 She has published a number of other scholarly journal articles and text book chapters on public administration.

 Nonprofit Management, Local Government and Planning, and Aging Policy

-Laura Keys is the undergraduate coordinator for the Department of Public Administration.
+Laura Keyes is the undergraduate coordinator for the Department of Public Administration.
 She coordinates our Urban Policy and Planning degree as well as Nonprofit Leadership Studies degree.
 Both programs have a minor option in addition to the minor in public administration.
 The department also offers two certificate programs in volunteer management and alternative dispute resolution.